 As we consciously strengthen our connection to the Source of our Being, we begin to notice our priorities shift, as well.
-We are likely to discover those things that used to give us pleasure may now seem empty and simply drain our energy.
+We are likely to discover those things that used to give us pleasure may now seem empty, or simply drain our energy.
 Clinging to the outmoded patterns will only hinder our ability to fully embrace our transformation.

-Consider when one decides to enter a 12-Step program for addiction.
+Consider what is required, when one decides to enter a 12-Step program for addiction.
 Among the first things he or she must do is to detach from those people and places that served as enablers to the addiction.
-When we decide to wake up and become conscious creators of our own experience, we must release everything that no longer serves that intention.
+When we decide to wake up, to become conscious creators of our own experience, we must release everything that no longer serves our intention.
 We may choose to actively distance ourselves from those who are unsupportive, or they may just stop calling or coming around.
-As we raise our vibration, moving in the direction of the Light, the true essence of our being, those people, places and experiences that do not resonate at the same frequency will feel discordant.
+As we raise our vibration, and move in the direction of the Light, the true essence of our being, those people, places, and experiences that no longer resonate at the same frequency will feel discordant.

-It may feel like we will have nothing left, if we completely let go of these familiar ways, and this can be very frightening.
-What is falling away is only our ego attachment to the illusion (maya) of what we have accepted as reality.
-But it is only ever the ego that stands in our way of remembering who we really are, of remembering we are fundamentally perfect and complete expressions of the Divine, an integral part of the One.
+It may feel like we will have nothing left, if we completely let go of these familiar ways, which can be very frightening.
+What is falling away is only our ego attachment to the illusion (maya) of what we have accepted as "reality."
+It is, however, only ever the ego that stands in the way of our remembering who we really are, remembering we are fundamentally perfect and complete expressions of the Divine, an integral part of the One.

 This fellow seeker and kindred spirit shared that when the messages began, the more he tuned in the more they increased, and the more vivid was his experience.
-You see, as he was able to let go and surrender, the less of him was in the way to obstruct the flow of Life Force Energy from Source.
-In his meditation, he had unwittingly reached a state of receptivity that allowed him to become a conduit.
+You see, as he was able to let go and surrender, the less of "him" was in the way.
+The obstruction to the flow of Life Force Energy from Source was diminishing.
+In his meditation, he had unwittingly reached a state of receptivity, which allowed him to become a conduit.
 He didn’t “do” anything, he simply opened, and the Cosmic Flow was able to pour through.

 The truth is, the flow of Divine Grace is always streaming to us and through us.
 For some it may be a trickle and for others a deluge.
 The volume has nothing to do with Source and everything to do with how willing and able we are to receive it.